Northeast Intelligence Network

 Thursday, September 1, 2005

-The recent musings by Ontario Premier Dalton McGuinty about how Alberta’s oil money might come in handy in solving some of his fiscal problems is yet another prime indicator that it’s time for Canada to divide itself into its natural constituencies.
+The recent musings by Ontario Premier Dalton McGuinty about how alberta’s oil money might come in handy in solving some of his fiscal problems is yet another prime indicator that it’s time for Canada to divide itself into its natural constituencies.
 From the Manitoba border east, Canada is an aggregation of entities with mutual dependencies whose philosophical viewpoints are centered on the glorification of victimhood and the proposition that government is the panacea for all of society’s ills.

 From that border westward the overall philosophy is centered around self-reliance and small government.
 These are the two solitudes that really comprise Canadian society, not those of the two official languages.